hoaim3/Bank_Loan_Analysis/README.md

 # Introduction
 📊 Dive into the bank loan data!
-Focusing on the bank's lending activities and performance, this project provides insights into key loan-related mentrics and their changes over time 📈.
+Focusing on the bank's lending activities and performance, this project provides insights into key loan-related metrics and their changes over time 📈.
 It enables monitoring the health of the loan portfolio 🔍, as well as refining lending strategies for better outcomes ✨.
 # Background
-Inspired by [Data Tutorials](https://www.youtube.com/watch?v=OVIunrZUzd0), this project replicates his work to enhance proficiency in SQL and Power BI.
-Building on his foundation, additional insights and practical applications were developed to deepen understanding.
+Inspired by [Data Tutorials](https://www.youtube.com/watch?v=OVIunrZUzd0), this project expands on his work to enhance proficiency in SQL and Power BI.
+By building on his foundation, I developed additional insights and practical applications to deepen my understanding.
 ### Key focus areas
 1. Overview
     - Analyze the bank's 2021 lending activities through KPIs: total applications, funded amounts, received amounts, average interest rate, and debt-to-income ratio.